the-alex-g/lisp-roguelike/README.md

 ## class-definitions.lisp

-This file contains the definitions for all classes used in the game, except for one.
-That one is defined in `bsp-dungeon.lisp` and is only used for shuffling dungeon data around.
+This file contains the definitions for all classes used in the game.

 ### equipment